roydon-luo/GenPolar/README.md

-# GenPolar
+# Stokes-Informed Diffusion for Robust Linear Polarization Estimation
-Source code of "Stokes-Informed Diffusion for Robust Linear Polarization Estimation"
+The code will be available before Aug.
+2026.